JOY'S WORLD MUSIC BIO

 Conscious connection of wholeness, healing and Oneness, in the Four Worlds of spirit, mind, heart and body, is Joy's musical kavannah / intention.
 Joy is inspired by the call to "Serve G*d in Joy" (Psalm 100:2) and believes that, "Joy breaks through all barriers." - The Lubavitch Rebbe

-Joy plays African djembe, Middle-Eastern dumbek, frame drums, timbrels, small ethnic percussion, and crystal and Tibetan singing bowls at spiritual events, holidays, New Moon/Rosh Chodesh ceremonies, women's retreats and pre-Pesach seders, temples, rituals - mikveh, life-cycle ceremonies, yoga studios, art galleries, theaters, publication and peace parties, festivals, conferences, writing workshops, drum circles, and for personal individual and group healing meditations.
+Joy plays African djembe, Middle-Eastern dumbek, frame drums, timbrels, small ethnic percussion, and crystal and Tibetan singing bowls at spiritual events, holidays, New Moon/Rosh Chodesh ceremonies, women's retreats and pre-Pesach seders, temples, rituals - mikveh, life-cycle ceremonies, yoga studios, art galleries, theaters, publication and peace parties, festivals, conferences, writing workshops, poetry readings, drum circles, and for personal individual and group healing meditations.
 On full moons, Joy has served as Sound Healer for the inter-faith Spiritual Unity Movement.

 Joy Krauthammer, a spiritual woman loving the color purple, is a visual artist, passionate performing percussionist, poet, Joyous Chai Lights publisher, photographer, artist of life, spiritual guide, sound healer, student of Torah, and Kabbalah workshop leader, and gardener living in Porter Ranch, CA, USA, UniVerse.